microsoft/ContosoTraders/docs/Inventory-power-app-deployment-guide.md

  ![dimg11](images/depap14.png)

-12. Go to PowerPlatform admin center, select Apps and you can see the imported Inventory Management System Canvas App is there.
+12. Go to Power Platform admin center, select Apps and you can see the imported Inventory Management System Canvas App is now available.

  ![dimg12](images/depap15.png)